+In 2016 (Jan-May), I explored Goa.
 After traveling solo until the second week of May, I felt like sharing social space and checked in to a dorm with two others – an Ecuadorian and a Spaniard.
 We met few other solo travelers and soon enough, it became a party.
 A few drinks too many and I crashed on the beach.
 When I woke up the next morning, I could not locate my day-pack (that had a few valuables including my wallet with all cards, driver’s license (DL), etc.).
 The Spaniard too had lost an expensive neoprene waterproof bag with similar contents.
-The property managers helped us liaison with the administration, since a copy of the police’s statement would help to claim insurance or secure a duplicate DL.
+The hostel staff helped us liaison with the administration, since a copy of the police’s statement would help to claim insurance or secure a duplicate DL.
 After spending that day and the evening mourning the loss, to our delight and chagrin, the next morning we stumbled upon the bags under our dorm beds!
 Since we had thoroughly checked before filing a police complaint, we had no recollection of how the bags got there.
 Anyway, it brought the unenviable job of owning up the folly and apologizing to everyone who’d kept us company through the previous evening and eventually requesting the cops to cancel the complaint.
-Goa police was helpful and professional.

 Shit happens.
 It could have been worse.
+Goa police was helpful and professional.

-But it took a false alarm to remind me to drink responsibly, especially when traveling solo.
-Lesson: Drink responsibly and take care of yourself.
+It is fun to get drunk sometimes.
+But, watch yourself too.
+It took a false alarm to remind me to drink responsibly, especially when traveling solo.
+Wherever you go, be safe and aware of your environment.